-We have audited the financial statements of SGEU Long Term Disability Plan (the "Company"), which comprise the statement of financial position as at December 31, 2020, and the statements of operationschanges in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of SGEU Long Term Disability Plan (the "Plan"), which comprise the statement of financial position as at December 31, 2022, and the statements of operations, and changes in net assets (deficit) and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2020, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for pension plans (as applicable to LTD plans).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Plan as at December 31, 2022, and the results of its operations, changes in net assets (deficit) and its cash flows for the year then ended in accordance with Canadian accounting standards for pension plans (as applicable to LTD plans).